Manamama/Ubuntu_Scripts_1/module_patches_in_Termux.md

 ## Internal tips how to compile Whisperx, Docling and Pytorch from scratch on Termux.
 Version 2.4

 Why the below patches are needed?
 To use `whisperx` for example, which needs recondite library files, ex. distributed PyTorch, so tweaks are needed.
-Also some modules ran twice faster in pure Termux vs. in prooted OSes.
+Also some modules do run twice faster in pure Termux vs. in prooted OSes.
 ```
 apt install python-onxxruntime
 apt install python-torch